pshreyam/movie-recommendation/README.md

 # KnowYourMovies
-> KnowYourMovies is a simple application allowing users to come across movies with various genres and mark them in their dashboard and also recommending movies through simple techniques and allowing them to follow movies marked by the people they are following.
+> KnowYourMovies is a simple application allowing users to come across movies with various genres and mark them in their dashboard.
+It also aims to recommend movies through simple techniques, also allowing them to follow movies marked by the people they are following.

 ## User Dashboard
 ![](/snapshots/dashboard.JPG)